netteNz/PY4E/README.md

 # PY4E
-Coursera specialization called Python For Everybody
+Coursera specialization given by Dr. Chuck Severance called Python For Everybody.
+This specialization is composed of 4 courses, including one final capstone project.
+# Course 2